JonmarCorpuz/SecondBrain/Technology Solution - AP.md

 * Can be located either inside the same subnet or VLAN as the APs it manages or outside
 * Connected to the wired network via a trunk link
+* Connects to a switch via a Link Aggregation Group (Only supports static LAG)

 ### WLC Deployment Types